Adobe theatre company: Duet! A Romantic Fable

 The company’s greatest commercial success was Duet!
 A Romantic Fable (1998), a spoof of 1950s Hollywood romantic melodramas written by and starring Erin Quinn Purcell and Gregory Jackson, with songs by Michael Garin.
 The New York Times hailed it as “another welcome act of subversion by the young, talented players at Adobe,” with theatre columnist Steven Drukman describing the show as “poised somewhere between Saturday morning cartoons and Saturday Night Live as directed by David Lynch, and geared to an audience weaned on television.”
 Duet! transferred to the Actors’ Playhouse, co-produced with Dodger Endemol Theatricals, running off-Broadway from September 7 to December 20, 1998.

 Other major works

 adobe staged several plays written by Jeff Goode, including The Eight: Reindeer Monologues (1995/2001), Larry and the Werewolf (1998), Poona The F*#kdog (1999) featuring Peter Dinklage, and Prague-Nosis (2002).
 The company also produced plays by company member Jay Reiss, including Two Men Poised (1995) and Meanwhile, on the Other Side of Mount Vesuvius (1999) featuring Maggie Siff.
 Company members collaboratively devised the showbiz parody Hooray for Iceboy (2001).
-While the majority of adobe’s productions were directed by Dobrish, other directors working with the company included Lance Ball, Jessica Irons, Edward Elefterion, Stephen Haff, Damon Kiely, Elyse Singer, and Paul Zablocki.
+While the majority of adobe’s productions was directed by Dobrish, other directors working with the company included Lance Ball, Jessica Irons, Edward Elefterion, Stephen Haff, Damon Kiely, Elyse Singer, and Paul Zablocki.

 Recurring “off-night” events included the Adobe Variety Hour, featuring the fictional cabaret duo Roz Holiday and Bobby Carmichael (Kathryn Langwell and Vin Knight); the “Fleet the Time” short play series, curated by Julie Bleha; and a 24-Hour Play Festival.